-Happy Friday!
-I’m SO excited to share with you our new-old china cabinet!
-I’ve been stalking Craigslist for more than two years (honest…and let me just say I was TIRED of looking – it had ceased to be fun anymore) for a cabinet to replace our old cabinet that we had used for storing dishes.
-Notice how I cleverly didn’t call it a china cabinet?
-That’s because it was a pantry cabinet we found in the basement of the house Brian lived in through college – definitely not a china cabinet.
-But we had added molding and shutters as doors (Brian knocked out by hand all the wood slats so I could staple fabric into the frames as the very first DIY project we ever did as newlyweds!) and painted it various colors over the years and it served us well.
+But we had added molding and shutters as doors (Brian knocked out by hand all the wood slats so I could staple fabric into the frames as the very first DIY project we ever did as newlyweds!) and I painted it various colors over the years.
+And it served us well.

 The feature I like the most, though, is the thing I’m most surprised about – the pie safe holes on the sides.
 Aren’t they fabulous?
-It has me thinking it maybe was a pantry cabinet, though, and might have had screen in the doors instead of glass.
-What do you think?
-I can’t think of another reason why they would’ve needed the upper portion to have the holes, can you?
+So it was probably a pantry cabinet and might have had screens in the doors instead of glass.

 I really love the cabinet’s simple molding that speaks of a humble quality, the original hardware, the simple wood knobs – and then the surprise of the sweet carving in the door panels.
-It’s sturdy and all the hinges work and are very secure.
+Plus, it’s sturdy and all the hinges work and are very secure.

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables